I Survived a Japanese Game Show: Season overview

-Season One
+Season 1

-The first episode premiered on ABC on June 24, 2008, ran for seven episodes and ending on August 6, 2008.
+The first episode premiered on ABC on June 24, 2008, ran for seven episodes and ended on August 6, 2008.
 Ten contestants competed in two challenges each week (one team game and one elimination game).

 Justin Wood was named the winner and Donnell Pitman was the season's runner-up.

-Season Two
+Season 2

-The second season premiered on June 17, 2009, ran for eight episodes and ending on August 5, 2009.
+The second season premiered on June 17, 2009, ran for eight episodes and ended on August 5, 2009.
 12 contestants competed in three challenges weekly (one advantage, one team game and one elimination game).
 The final episode had six games (two team games and four elimination challenges).
 Sano did not return from hosting, and Kanda assumed the roles for both.

 Cathy Grosam was named the winner and Linda Plaxen was the season's runner-up.

-International Syndication and Formats
+International syndication

 Besides the US, sixteen other countries bought the format.
 The American version of this show aired in Australia on 7Two, Denmark on TV3, Hungary on Animax, New Zealand's TV2, Poland's AXN, Singapore's Channel 5, the Philippines' Studio 23, Sweden's TV6, Slovenia's TV3 Slovenia and Portugal's SIC Radical.
 The Greek version of the show (under the original name Big In Japan) airs on Alpha TV.
-In Malaysia it airs on 8tv, in South Africa on Animax.
+In Malaysia, it airs on 8tv, in South Africa on Animax.

-International Formats
+International versions

 Greece

 A Greek version was produced by Alpha TV and began airing on February 1, 2009 with the title Big in Japan.
 The host was Kalomoira, a Greek singer, with Yoshi Amao.
 12 contestants took part.